Where Should You Keep Your Estate Planning Documents?

 Many people think that their safe deposit box is the best place to store their original estate planning documents, but this isn't always the case.
 In many states, your family will need a court order to open up the box and locate your documents if it's in your sole name without a joint owner.
 Your loved ones won't have immediate access to your estate plan if you become disabled or after you die, at least not without that court order.

 If you want to place the documents in a safe deposit box, consider putting the box in the name of your revocable living trust.
 This way, the successor trustee of your trust can gain immediate access to the box when the time comes.
-If you don't have or don't want a revocable living trust, add a joint owner to the safe deposit box -- someone you can trust to get the documents to the appropriate people or person.
+If you don't have or don't want a revocable living trust, add a joint owner to the safe deposit box, someone you can trust to get the documents to the appropriate people.

 Readily Accessible Places

 At a minimum, keep the documents on a high shelf.
-I've lived through Hurricanes Katrina and Wilma and several of my clients have lost their original documents because they were stored on the bottom shelf of a bookcase and destroyed in a storm.
+It's not uncommon for people to lose their original documents because they were stored on the bottom shelf of a bookcase and destroyed in a storm.

 Resist the temptation to "hide" your will.
 People have been known to place their estate planning documents under mattresses, inside books, and even wrapped in plastic in the refrigerator.
 If no one can find your will during your lifetime, it's not likely they're going to be able to do so after your death either.
 If you don't want anyone to see it, move it off the premises.
 You have two more options for doing this.